robenkleene/development-references/visual-studio-code/visual-studio-code-navigation.md

 - `⌃-` / `⇧⌃-`: Go to previous / next location
 - `⌃⇥`: See previous files
 - `⌘K ↩`: Take file out of preview mode, so choosing another file doesn't replace this one

+## Preview

+- `⌘K ↩` / `View: Keep Editor`: Exit preview mode
+- Filenames in italics are in preview mode
+- To quickly preview lots of files from the sidebar, use `␣` to preserve the focus while previewing a file.